0xTariq-dev/alx-backend/0x03-queuing_system_in_js/README.md

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif" width="100%">

 ## Installation :hammer_and_wrench:
-> Note: You need to have redis installed on your machine to run the project.
+> Note: You need to have redis installed to run the project.
 You can install redis on bash by following the instructions on the first task in the [Tasks](#tasks-white_check_mark) section below.
 Or you can go to the [redis website](https://redis.io/download) to download and install redis on your specific OS.